 If you want to see some examples of other businesses using Instagram, then I suggest reading this post!
 They have some awesome examples of great Instagram feeds.

 You will surely learn a lot by seeing how other businesses build their Instagram feed to perfection.

 Bonus tip: You could create a dummy Instagram account and set it to private.
 Now you can post your new post first on your dummy account and see how it looks!
 See if the caption is good, if the picture (or video) is looking good, and if it looks good on your feed.

 Should you use an Instagram Scheduler?

-Since this year, Instagram allows businesses to schedule their posts.
+Since around 2018, Instagram allows businesses to schedule their posts.

 Before that, people needed to do it by getting push notifications on placing time!

 Personally, I really like to schedule social media posts.

 This way I save time, for example, if I want to post three times a day at different times, then I don’t have to do that manually every single time.
 It will not only save time, but you will have a much higher chance of staying consistent!